0

 • Mail forwarding

 Participants use the substitute address for creating or changing public records.
-Participant mail is repackaged and forwarded to participants at their actual address.
+Participant mail is delivered to the ACP office, then repackaged and forwarded to participants at their actual address.
 ACP services can enhance a comprehensive safety plan and contribute to increased survivor safety.
 These services are provided at no cost to the program participants.

 Substitute Address